Kala just means "money" in Hawaiian.

 Once you have validated your search request, all you need to do is to be patient!
 You will receive a push notification and an email when we have your results.

 It may take several weeks to receive answers for requests.
 You must keep in mind that over 1,500 pension funds will be scanned.
-It generally takes three to four weeks to know the institutions in which your funds are hiding, and then an additional thirty days to repatriate them.
+It generally takes 60 to 80 days to know the institutions in which your funds are hiding, and then an additional thirty days to repatriate them.

 The entire procedure of requesting the search for accrued funds is totally free of charge for users.